Elao/blog/README.md

 slug:           "my-article"
 description:    "My article"
 + summary:        true
+// or
++ summary:        3 // h1 to h3
 ```

 The summary will be constructed based on all the titles in your article.

+You can specify the maximum level of title to include in the summary: e.g. `summary: 3` will include h1 to h3 titles.

 ## Expose your current branch (for review)